 For everyone around the world, smartphones have become a significant part of our life.
-And as technology has spread wider, companies saw a big opportunity in mobile advertising.
+And as technology has spread wider, companies saw a big opportunity in mobile digital advertising.
 Therefore the advertising platforms have included and developed mobile ads into their functionalities.

 A rough estimation says that there are around 4,5 billion people around the world that own a mobile phone.
 Also, the emergence of smartphones changed and developed the ways people are using their phones.
 Besides the developed world, smartphones are the top access point to the Internet in emerging countries.